 Mitigation planning also lessens the financial impact on individuals, communities, and society as a whole.
 For example, a recent study by the Multi-Hazard Mitigation Council shows that each dollar spent on mitigation saves society an average of four dollars.

 For businesses, we only store one main phone number.
 For residents, we may have more than one number that belongs to you in the database.
 Additionally, you may request to have a secondary number be entered into our database for priority calling.

+Notify Norwalk is a service provided by Emergency Communication Network (ECN).
+This company takes security and privacy concerns very seriously and does not sell, trade, lease, or loan any data about our clients to any third party.
+From a technical perspective, we utilize multiple physical and virtual layers of firewalls to maintain data security.
+ECN only utilizes secure transmissions with its customers.
+No confidential information is ever transmitted between ECN and its customers using e-mail or FTP, but rather always utilizes either a VPN tunnel or SSL.
 Data is hosted in state-of-the-art facilities which require photo identification, thumb-print recognition, keyed access, and are manned 24 hours a day, seven days a week with full-security personnel.
 All data is encrypted prior to being placed on tape for offsite storage.
 ECN also retains an external, independent security firm to perform annual security audits.

 We may conduct periodic tests to assure that messages are being delivered to numbers in the notification database.